wydaegheb/divec/README.md

 **-> CONCLUSION: DO NOT TRUST YOUR LIFE TO THIS SOFTWARE!!!**

-Development environment: using Clion with platformio as development environment.
+Development environment: Clion with PlatformIO.

 Algorithm heavily based on: